 I consider four attempts over the course of a couple of weeks to be a success.
 It’s not uncommon that I return to the same spot, often requiring much further drives and hikes, dozens of times during a year without getting anything that I’m excited about.
 Some images are years in the making.

 Now, every good image doesn’t require days of hiking, years of planning, and all sorts of hard work.
 Sometimes, things just work out.
 It’s perfectly possible to get a good image on the first visit.
 Here’s one of my favorite examples of that:

-This shot was captured on a recent road trip to a place I knew little about.
-It was ‘luck’ that I found this particular composition and it was luck that the light got so good.
-To be honest, I expected little from that night as it had been raining upwards the entire day.
+This shot was captured on a road trip to a place I knew little about.
+I had scouted the area on the maps and found some potential vantage points but it was ‘luck’ that I found this particular composition and it was luck that the light got so good.
+To be honest, didn’t expect much as it had been raining upwards the entire day.

 So yes, there are always exceptions.
 There will always be those moments when all the elements align and you get a great shot.
 But don’t expect to get those conditions each time.
-A professional photographer spends hundreds of days shooting without capturing any noteworthy images.
+A professional photographer can spend hundreds of days without capturing any noteworthy images.

 While I’m excited about the image above, it’s far from perfect.
 I look at it as a good beginning.
 It was a new area for me and I was treated with brilliant light but there are many things that can be improved.
 That means I need to get back in the car and spend more time exploring the area.
 Then, perhaps, I’ll one day capture something that deserves a spot in the portfolio.

 One of the most important things you can learn as a photographer (or artist in general) is to invest time.
 The more time you spend in the field, the more likely it is you’re going to get a few sessions with great conditions.